luismiguelcasadodiaz/splunk/README.md

  - *fail
  - **fail***

+7.- Which of the following searches will return results containing the terms failed, password, or failed password?
+ - **failed or password**
+ - fail*
+ - failed password or "failed password"
+ - **failed or password or "failed password"**

+8.- Which of the following searches returns results containing the phrase "failed password"?
+ - failed password
+ - (failed password)
+ - **"failed password**
+ - `failed password

+9.- When a search is run, in what order are events returned?
+ - Alphanumerical order
+ - **Reverse chronological order**
+ - Chronological order
+ - Reverse alphanumerical order

+10.- Which command can be used to further filter results in a search?
+ - filter
+ - **search**
+ - subset
+ - subsearch

+11.- Which of the following roles are required to share knowledge objects?
+ - Manager
+ - **Power**
+ - **Admin**
+ - User

+12.- Which Splunk infraestrucutr component stors ingested data?
+ - Dashboards
+ - Datasets
+ - **index**
+ - data models

+13.- By default, how long does a search job remain active?
+ - 30"
+ - **10"**
+ - 10 days
+ - 7 days

+14 What are the default roles in Splunk Enterprise?
+ - **Admin**
+ - Manager
+ - **Power**
+ - **User**

+15.- What determines the timestamp shown on the returned event in a search?
+ - Timestamps are displayed in epoch time
+ - **The time zone defined in user settings
+ - the time zone where the event originated
+ - timestamps are displayed in GMT.
+---
 ## Quiz Using Fields 100% with bold answers.
 1.- In the fields sidebars, **interesting fields** occur in at least ______ of resulting events.